 Learning a second language is about more than getting ahead — it teaches a whole new way of thinking.

 What's in a name?
-Territorial disputes in the Pacific Ocean tap into a much older tradition of organizing reality and creating social order through naming.
+Territorial disputes in the Pacific tap into an older tradition of organizing reality through naming.